m-alarcon/PRMovement/README.md

 To install this library use the command "cmake ." and then "make" and create a new folder named "output" to the directory.

 USING:
-To execute the library use "./prmovement <path/name> <extension of images> <numb of images to proccess>
-where <path/name> is the relative path of the images you want to proccess and the name of the images without number and file extension.
+To execute the library use "./prmovement <path/name> <extension of images> <numb of images to proccess>" where <path/name> is the relative path of the images you want to proccess and the name of the images without number and file extension.
 An example of this command is:
 ./prmovement ./video/frame .bmp 1000